Skip to main content

 response = client.conversations_leave(channel="C27182818")

-See conversations.leave for more info.
+See the conversations.leave API method for more details.

 Opening a modal

 Modals allow you to collect data from users and display dynamic information in a focused surface.
+Modals use the same blocks that compose messages, with the addition of an input block.

 from slack_sdk.signature import SignatureVerifier